-When nightcrawlers or leeches, an 8-pound test will be the perfect leader strength for walleye, while you will need to use a 10 to 15-pound test when fishing with live minnows.
+When nightcrawlers or leeches, an 8-pound test will be the perfect leader strength for walleye, while you can use a 15 to 20lb test when fishing with live minnows.

 Once again, that would be because of possible pike bites, as they don’t say no to a delicious minnow when they see one.
 So, up the leader strength a little bit if you are fishing in waters that hold both walleye and northern pike.

 Using a slightly thicker leader is not a problem with the Yo-Zuri either, as this leader material is unbelievably invisible underwater and, thanks to its softness, the walleye won’t even feel it when they bite.
 It’s a really superior fluorocarbon material!